paperless-ngx/paperless-ngx/docs/configuration.md

         This will allow authentication by simply adding a `Remote-User: <username>` header to a request.
 Use with care!
-You especially *must:   ensure that any such header is not passed from your proxy server to paperless.
+You especially *must* ensure that any such header is not passed from external requests to your reverse-proxy to paperless (that would effectively bypass all authentication).

-        If you're exposing paperless to the internet directly, do not use this.
+        If you're exposing paperless to the internet directly (i.e. without a reverse proxy), do not use this.

         Also see the warning [in the official documentation](https://docs.djangoproject.com/en/4.1/howto/auth-remote-user/#configuration).